-The high school youth group assembles care packages for our college students filled with candy, a special note, and a Reformation devotion.
+The high school youth group assembles care packages for our recently graduated high school students filled with candy, a special note, and a Reformation devotion.

 During our Wednesday evening worship we invite all new drivers to participate in a special blessing as they reach a significant life milestone and accept the responsibility of driving.

 6th-12th graders participate in prepping for and baking fresh Thanksgiving pies for local school PTA organizations, our neighborhood, first responders, and our congregation.
 This huge event helps raise money for the youth ministry and often attracts youth alumni who like to drop in and help out!

 We are now taking orders for 2022!
 Click here to order.

 This weekend retreat is for families and takes place at Camp Chrysalis in Kerrville.
 Families spend the weekend in worship, prayer, fellowship, and special activities with the purpose of preparing for the Advent season.
 Registration begins in October.

 At this event, families prepare for the coming of Christmas by making Chrismons, singing carol karaoke, and other fun Advent crafts and activities.